Urartu

-Urartu extended from the Euphrates in the west to the region west of Ardabil in Iran, and from Lake Çıldır near Ardahan in Turkey to the region of Rawandiz in Iraqi Kurdistan.
 The kingdom emerged in the mid-9th century BC and dominated the Armenian highlands in the 8th and 7th centuries BC.
 Urartu frequently warred with Assyria and became, for a time, the most powerful state in the Near East.
 Weakened by constant conflict, it was eventually conquered, either by the Iranian Medes in the early 6th century BC or by Cyrus the Great in the middle of the 6th century BC.
 Archaeologically, it is noted for its large fortresses and sophisticated metalwork.

 Names and etymology

 Urartu (ú-ra-áš-tu) is mentioned in the Babylonian Map of the World.

 Various names were given to the geographic region and the polity that emerged in the region.